 Living arrangements for children and teenagers after separation or divorce

 Your child might worry about making a choice that means pleasing one of you and hurting the other.
-It’s OK to reassure them and let them know that it’s not up to them to make the major decisions.
+It’s OK to reassure them and let them know that it’s not up to them to make the big decisions.

 Tips for new living arrangements after separation or divorce